Frequently asked questions

 First, log into your account, then go to ‘Your profile’ in the account menu, upload your avatar picture then press ‘Update’.

-If you find your EV model is not showing in the app please let us know by emailing support@zap-map.com so we can ensure it gets added.
+If you find your EV model is not showing in the app please email our support team.
 In the meantime you can still use the Route Planner by adding an EV model with the same connector options and a similar range.

 Log into your account and go to ‘Contact preferences’ in the account menu.
 Then choose the type of information you would like to receive and the contact method(s) you would like us to use and press ‘Update’.